RichDaly/Simple-Chat-Project/README.md

 to run either the Server or the Client side of the application.

 2. Both ChatServer.java and ChatClient.java have main methods and can be run by compiling the source code of both.
+From within the src folder use the following `javac ie.atu.sw.*.java` and then `java ie/atu/sw/ChatClient` or `java ie/atu/sw/ChatServer` depending on the part of the application you wish to run.

-NB ChatClient.java will expect a command line argument of the server IP.
+**NB** ChatClient.java will expect a command line argument of the server IP.
 This will be displayed by ChatServer.java once running.
 Example: `java ie.atu.sw.ChatClient 192.168.8.115`